ZhenyingZhu/StudyNotes/SystemDesign.md

 The need for multi-object transactions

-- it is challenging in distributed DB, because it needs acorss partitions, and could affect performance and high availbility
+- it is challenging in distributed DB, because it needs across partitions, and could affect performance and high availbility
 - transaction is useful for foreign reference **[KEY]**
 - in document data model, fields need to be update together should be within the same document, so it can be treated as single object write **[KEY]**
 - for denormalization, several documents might need to be updated for a single change, so transaction is useful **[KEY]**